Worried you’ll be forced to leave the UK? How Psychologists can help with your immigration matters.

 People with existing mental health conditions such as depression and anxiety may be allowed to stay when they cannot access the help they need elsewhere, as are those who are at elevated risk of experiencing a mental health crisis if forced to leave.
 For example, migrants who have had traumatic events in their home countries (as often occurs in situations such as war or famine) are likely to experience additional risk to their emotional well-being if they return.
 Women who fear that they are likely to experience domestic violence, forced marriage, or rape if they are forced to return to their country of origin can request leave to stay on these grounds, as can parents whose children have been granted the right to remain, on the grounds of fostering and supporting the health and well-being of both the child and the parent.

 Diverse forms of mental illness, such as schizophrenia, can be considered grounds to stay when the individual’s country of origin has no system in place to provide appropriate healthcare, while many people with such conditions can function well in society with the right support, as is available in the UK.

 Private Therapy Clinic has extensive experience in writing psychological reports, in cooperation with solicitors for individuals seeking leave to remain in the UK for a variety of reasons, to ensure that their situation is represented in an unbiased, neutral, and informed fashion.
 A properly written report can make all the difference.

-For help with the issues discussed in this article speak to one of our therapists here at Private Therapy Clinic for a free initial chat or to make an appointment.
+For help with Asylum and Immigration medico legal cases, speak to one of our therapists here at Private Therapy Clinic for a free initial chat or to make an appointment.